FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor E. O’Donovan

-**I will move at the next Meeting that Limerick City and County Council request that the**

-**Ardagh Chalice be loaned from the National Museum of Ireland to Limerick to be put on**

-**display as an attraction for the duration of the Ryder Cup.**
+**I will move at the next Meeting that Limerick City and County Council request that theArdagh Chalice be loaned from the National Museum of Ireland to Limerick to be put ondisplay as an attraction for the duration of the Ryder Cup.**

 The Motion was proposed by Councillor O’Donovan and seconded by Councillor Kiely.